zenexpert/Zen_Cart-CEON_URI_Mapping/README.md

 # CEON URI Mapping

+## Branches

+"main": This is for installation in the CURRENT Zen Cart 2.2.
+"zencart_3": This is for installation in Zen Cart 3 as per the "master" branch in the Zen Cart repository.

 ## History
 Originally based on version 5.1.1 available 11/01/2024 from ceon.net, this repository originally aimed just to collect bugfixes post 5.1.1, but has progressed way past that with very many minor code-tightening tweaks for php (in use on php 8.4/8.5) and array-based lang. langauge files (obligatory in ZC3).